csujedihy/proximac/README.md

 ####Overview

 Proximac is an open-source alternative to Proxifier.
 With Proximac, users can force App to use SOCKS5 proxy.
-The current version can only work for a single App.
 I hope more developers can join this project.

+**New feature**:

+Now support forcing multiple Apps to use SOCKS5 proxy.

 Note: Proximac only works on Mac OSX.

-This project is still **under development**.

 ####How to build: